thamar-solorio/acl-pub/camera-ready-faq.md

      Google Scholar, etc).

      ![Picture of Softconf user info fields](assets/images/userinfo.png)

+# I'm having a font/unicode issue.

+    The following warnings may appear when processing papers by authors from Japan:

+    <font face="Courier New, Courier, monospace">Error: Unknown character collection 'Adobe-Japan1'
+    Error: Couldn't find a font to substitute for 'Ryumin-Light-Identity-H' ('Adobe-Japan1' character collection)
+    Error: Couldn't find a font to substitute for 'GothicBBB-Medium-Identity-H' ('Adobe-Japan1' character collection)</font>

+    Also, the following warnings may appear when processing papers by authors from China:

+    <font face="Courier New, Courier, monospace">Error: Unknown character collection 'Adobe-GB1'
+    Error: Couldn't find 'GBK-EUC-H' CMap file for 'Adobe-GB1' collection
+    Error: Unknown CMap 'GBK-EUC-H' for character collection 'Adobe-GB1'
+    Error: Unknown font tag 'F1'</font>

+    Make sure that fonts are embedded in the pdf.
+    Make sure that the author started their LaTeX file with

+    > <pre>\documentclass[11pt]{article}
+    > \usepackage{times}</pre>

 #  When and where do I send my final camera-ready paper?